lucj/kernelci-docker/search/README.md

 The search application is defined in the `docker-compose.yml` file.
 It basically defines the 3 services of the stack:

-- logstash: specifies the log files to take into account (different paths for boot and build logs).
-It also filters and add additional attributes to each line of a log file.
+- fluentd: specifies the log files to take into account (different paths for boot and build logs)

 - elasticsearch: index each line of the logs it receives